Second Empire style: The new French opera: Gounod and Bizet

-While Verdi and Wagner certainly attracted the most attention, young new French composers were also striving to win attention.
+While Verdi and Wagner attracted the greatest public attention, younger French composers were also striving to make their mark.
 Charles Gounod wrote his first opera, Sapho, in 1851 at the urging of his friend, the singer Pauline Viardot; it was a commercial failure.
-He had no great theatrical success until Faust, derived from Goethe, which premiered at the Théâtre Lyrique in 1859.
-This remains the composition for which he is best known; and although it took a while to achieve popularity, it became one of the most frequently staged operas of all time, with no fewer than 2,000 performances of the work having occurred by 1975 at the Paris Opéra alone.
+He achieved no significant theatrical success until Faust, derived from Goethe, which premiered at the Théâtre Lyrique in 1859.
+This remains the work for which he is best remembered; though it took time to achieve popularity, it eventually became one of the most frequently staged operas of all time, with no fewer than 2,000 performances at the Paris Opéra alone by 1975.

 Georges Bizet wrote his first opera, Les pêcheurs de perles, for the Théâtre Lyrique company.
-It had its first performance on 30 September 1863.
+It received its first performance on 30 September 1863.
 Critical opinion was generally hostile, though Berlioz praised the work, writing that it "does M. Bizet the greatest honour".
-Public reaction was lukewarm, and the opera's run ended after 18 performances.
-It was not performed again until 1886.
-Bizet did not have a major success until Carmen in 1875.
+Public reaction was lukewarm, and the run ended after 18 performances; the opera was not revived until 1886.
+Bizet did not achieve major success until Carmen in 1875.
 He died after the thirty-third performance.
 Carmen went on to become one of the most performed operas of all time.

 Popular music

-The styles of popular music also evolved under Napoleon III.
-The café-concert or café-concert was a Paris institution, with at least one in every neighborhood.
-They ranged from a single singer with a piano to elegant cafes with orchestras.
-A city ordinance, designed to protect the traditional musical theaters, forbid the performers in cafés from wearing costumes, dancing, or pantomime, or the use of sets or scenery; they were also forbidden to sing more than forty songs in an evening, and had to present the program in advance each day.
-This law was challenged by one café-concert owner, who hired a former actress from the Comédie-Française to perform scenes of classic plays in costume.
-The law was revised in 1867, which opened the way to an entirely new institution in Paris, the music hall, with comedy, sets, and costumed singers and dancers.
-For the first time, the profession of singer was given formal status and composers could seek royalties for the performance of their songs.
+Musical styles popular among the broader public also evolved under Napoleon III.
+The café-concert was a Parisian institution, with at least one in every neighbourhood.
+These establishments ranged from a single singer accompanied by a piano to elegant cafés with full orchestras.
+A city ordinance, designed to protect the traditional musical theatres, forbade performers in cafés from wearing costumes, dancing, using mime, or employing sets or scenery; they were also forbidden to sing more than forty songs in an evening and were required to submit the programme in advance each day.
+This law was challenged by one café-concert proprietor, who engaged a former actress of the Comédie-Française to perform scenes from classic plays in costume.
+The law was revised in 1867, opening the way to an entirely new institution in Paris: the music hall, with comedy, sets, and costumed singers and dancers.
+For the first time, the profession of singer was accorded formal status, and composers could seek royalties for the performance of their compositions.